Mercury-HPC/Mercury-HPC.github.io/documentation.md

 ## Bulk Layer

-In addition to the previous layer, some RPC may require the transfer of larger amounts of data.
-For these RPCs, the bulk layer can be used.
+In addition to the previous layer, some RPCs may require the transfer of larger amounts of data.
+For these RPCs, the _bulk layer_ can be used.
 It is built on top of the RMA protocol defined in the network abstraction layer.

 The origin process exposes a memory region to the target by creating a bulk